18 Best Movies About Racism on Netflix (November 2024)

 2. The Trial of the Chicago 7 (2020)

-‘The Trial of the Chicago 7,’ directed by Aaron Sorkin, is a gripping courtroom drama adapted from real events during the 1968 Democratic National Convention in Chicago.
+‘The Trial of the Chicago 7,’ directed by Aaron Sorkin, is a gripping courtroom drama adapted from actual events during the 1968 Democratic National Convention in Chicago.
 The film boasts a stellar ensemble cast, including Sacha Baron Cohen, Eddie Redmayne, and Yahya Abdul-Mateen II.
 It illuminates systemic racism as it portrays the unjust trial of seven activists, including Black Panther co-founder Bobby Seale, who faced discrimination within the legal system.
 The plot expertly weaves together the intersecting stories of these activists, highlighting the deep-seated racial tensions and prejudices that were pervasive at the time, making it a compelling and important film in the fight against racism.
 Feel free to check out the movie here.

 1. Mudbound (2017)